photoprism/photoprism-docs/docs/getting-started/docker.md

     ```

 The server port and other [config options](config-options.md) can be changed as needed.
-If you provide no database server credentials, a SQLite database file will be created in the
+If you provide no database server credentials, SQLite database files will be created in the
 *storage* folder.

 !!! danger ""